Kostas Spiropoulos

 Kostas Spiropoulos (Κώστας Σπυρόπουλος; born 28 August 1952) is a Greek painter and doctor.
 Since the 2000s he has become a leading figure in the pop art movement in Greece.
+He is Professor Emeritus of Respiratory Medicine in University of Patras.

 Early years

 Professor and artist Kostas Spiropoulos was born and raised in Patras.
 Since his childhood he admired the famous painters and scientists, because their common characteristic is the lust for constant amelioration of the spirit and the soul, as they eternally seek for the decryption of the world.

 In his early artistic steps, he studied the works of the greatest teachers of art, Michelangelo and Leonardo da Vinci.
-He was also keen on byzantine art and was helping his teacher and byzantine iconographer in the production of paintings in churches in the city of Patras.
+He was also keen on Byzantine art and was helping his teacher and byzantine iconographer in the production of paintings in churches in the city of Patras.
 He was indulged in byzantine art as it remains the container of the values and virtues of Ancient Greece that were later passed on to the Byzantine Empire.

+He was given the title of Professor Emeritus in University of Patras after completing his Academic career.
+He is also Visiting Professor at University of Cyprus and Honorary doctor of Humanities at Nicosia University.
+Since 2023 he has become a regular member of Tiberina Academy in Rome.

 Scientific career

 Apart from his love for art and painting, he also wanted to become a doctor, so he studied medicine at the University of Athens.
 He finished his specialty training in 1982 in Athens Chest Hospital "Sotiria" and in the Department of Internal Medicine of the Navy Hospital in Athens.
 He completed his PhD thesis in the Department of Medicine, University of Athens.
 He worked at the Department of Pulmonary Medicine in Riley Hospital for children Indiana, US.
 He was also a visiting professor at the Indiana University School of Medicine, USA.
 He worked as an associate in Brompton Hospital and the London Chest Hospital in London.

-In 1990 he was elected as assistant professor of pulmonary medicine in the Department of Medicine, University of Patras.
-He became professor of pulmonary medicine in 2005 and director of the Department of Pulmonary Medicine of the University Hospital of Patras.
+In 1990 he was elected as Assistant professor of Respiratory medicine in the Department of Medicine, University of Patras.
+He became Professor of Respiratory medicine in 2005 and director of the Department of Pulmonary Medicine of the University Hospital of Patras.
 He is a member of the Hellenic Thoracic Society and European Respiratory Society (ERS).
 His main research interests include sleep disorders, lung cancer, asthma and chronic obstructive pulmonary disease.

+He was given the title of Professor Emeritus in University of Patras after completing his Academic career.
+He is also Visiting Professor at University of Cyprus and Honorary doctor of Humanities at Nicosia University.
+Since 2023 he has become a regular member of Tiberina Academy in Rome.